-Winnebago Industries Inc. (WGO), a maker of motor homes, climbed to its highest price in almost two years after reporting quarterly financial results that exceeded analysts’ estimates.
+Winnebago Industries Inc. (WGO:US), a maker of motor homes, climbed to its highest price in almost two years after reporting quarterly financial results that exceeded analysts’ estimates.

 Shares gained 16 percent to $16.33 in New York, the highest closing price since February 2011.
 It was the biggest one-day increase since March 15.

 The company, based in Forest City, Iowa, reported that net income for the first quarter of its 2013 fiscal year totaled $7.4 million, or 26 cents a share, from $1 million, or 4 cents, a year earlier.
 The average estimate of four analysts surveyed by Bloomberg was for a per-share profit of 10 cents.
 Revenue for the 14-week quarter ended Nov.
 26 increased to $193.6 million compared with $131.8 million for the year-earlier 13-week quarter.

 Besides the additional week, Winnebago had increased production during the quarter “due to robust demand,” according to a statement on the company’s website.
 Sales of recreational vehicles are monitored as a sign of an improving economy because motor homes and travel trailers are discretionary purchases that consumers defer during a slump.

 Winnebago shares have more than doubled this year.

 To contact the reporter on this story: Bill Koenig in Southfield, Michigan, at email@example.com